-This week, October 7-13, is Mental Illness Awareness Week.
+October is Mental Illness Awareness Month.
 October also happens to be National Bully Prevention Month with the 11th being National Depression Screening Day.
 (World Suicide Prevention Day was September 10) To honor this, my Classroom Library display and all my book talks for the month focus on mental illness, wellness, ways the brain works, and the effects of trauma as told in young adult literature.

 Here are eight of the books I plan to book talk to my 8th-grade students this month.